dchen024/csc322-project/README.md

-# BidHub - Online Auction Platform
+# BidBay - Online Auction Platform
 CSC 33200 Software Engineering Project - Fall 2023
 City College of New York

 [LOGO PLACEHOLDER]

 ## Overview
-BidHub is a modern online auction platform where users can list items for sale and participate in real-time bidding.
+BidBay is a modern online auction platform where users can list items for sale and participate in real-time bidding.
 Built with Next.js and Supabase, it provides a seamless experience for buyers and sellers.

 ## Features